zsparal/api-documentation/source/reference/v2/settlements-api/get-settlement.rst

                    - The gross total costs for this payment method (includes VAT).

           * - ``invoiceId``

+              .. type:: object

+            - The ID of the invoice that was created to invoice specifically the costs in this month/period.

+              If an individual month/period has not been invoiced yet, then this field will not be present until that invoice is created.

+   * - ``invoiceId``

        .. type:: string

      - The ID of the invoice on which this settlement is invoiced, if it has been invoiced.

+       Some newer settlements have each monthly period invoiced separately, in which case this ID will reference the oldest invoice.
+In such cases an ``invoiceId`` field will be present on each monthly period in the ``periods`` field.

    * - ``_links``